hxwwong/hxwwong/README.md

-Hi, I’m @hxwwong, a Data Operations Engineer working at Thinking Machines, a data consultancy based in the Philippines.
+Hi, I’m @hxwwong, a Customer Success Manager, and former Data Operations Engineer working at Thinking Machines, a data consultancy based in the Philippines.

 I graduated from De La Salle University with a B.A. in Behavioral Sciences, majoring in Organizational Development and Social Systems Management, and a minor in Data Science from the Andrew L Tan Data Science Institute.

 You might know me as Hans or Xavier/Xave depending on where we've met!
 But feel free to call me either of these when reaching out.

 I have experience across the major domains of the data landscape, having done work as a business intelligence analyst, a data engineer, an analytics engineer, and an AI/ML developer.

-Right now, I'm focused on exploring areas where I can more directly use these skills and experiences to drive tangible business outcomes!
+Now, I'm focused on exploring areas where I can more directly use these skills and experiences to drive tangible business outcomes!
+I've led strategic projects, and manage clients to ensure they constantly derive value from our data solutions.

 I'm passionate not only about ensuring high-quality data, but that it is used in a way that provides a clear impact on people's lives.